gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D60
+Hurray, 40 days to go!!!
+Today I refactored the copy of my [Portfolio](http://gledsleymuller.com/).
+I also kept watching and doing the exercises on `Functional-Light JavaScript, v2` on [Frontend Masters](https://frontendmasters.com/courses/functional-javascript-v2/).
+For the React version of my Local Weather app, I decided to go full React environment and started installing prettier, eslint, webpack and babel.
+I'll keep working on the setup tomorrow, if all goes as planned.

 ### R1D59
 Today I finished the updates on my [Portfolio](http://gledsleymuller.com/) and pushed live!
 I also read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS) and started watching `Functional-Light JavaScript, v2` on [Frontend Masters](https://frontendmasters.com/courses/functional-javascript-v2/).